Did you know that most people only wear a few favourite pairs of shoes and everything else is left unused?

 And it wasn’t until I realised that I attach two ideas to high heels – success and youthfulness that I was able to free myself.

 Because before, every time I gave a pair away, my brain thought I’m giving up on the idea of being successful and youthful and I didn’t want that.

 Once you see the invisible reasons, it’s really easy to let go of anything plus it shows us how our brain connects everything and how those ideas constrain us.

-Now I own a good amount of shoes (for a minimalist that is), but I use all of them and love them and they are comfortable to wear.
-I’m proud of my collection and if you want to do the same, here are my best tips for decluttering shoes and how to shop for them in the future.
+Now I own a good amount of shoes, but I use all of them and love them and they are comfortable to wear.
+I’m proud of my collection and if you want to do the same, here are my best tips for decluttering shoes.

-Clear out a large surface on the floor for four different rows.
+Start with clearing out a large surface on the floor for 4 different rows.